hazelchc/Movie-rating-analysis/README.md

 pip install -r requirements.txt
 ```

-### Introduction to the research
+### Project Abstract
-In this project, I would like to test whether an increase in status affects the evaluation of quality following the announcement of the award.
-I am using the difference-in-difference (DD) approach to compare changes in movie ratings over time between movies that won the award and the control movies that were nominated for the same award.
+I would like to test whether an increase in status affects the evaluation of quality following the announcement of the award.
+In this project, I would like to know whether the perceived quality of an Oscar-winning movie changes after the announcement of the award.
+Leveraging the rich resources on IMDB, I collected all reviews three months before and after the Oscars Award announcement of both winning and nominated-only movies from 2008 to 2019.
+The results from difference-in-differences analyses show that although both nominated-only and award-winning films have lower ratings after the award announcement, the ratings of award-winning movies experience a sharper decrease.

 ### Details to replicate the findings:
 1. Data collection